twilio/twilio-go/rest/api/v2010/docs/AccountsMessagesMediaApi.md

-Fetch a single media instance belonging to the account used to make the request
+Fetch a single Media resource associated with a specific Message resource

 ### Path Parameters